rwieruch/blog_robinwieruch_content/git-essential-commands.md

 git pull --rebase origin <branch>
 {{< /highlight >}}

-Now you can start to adjust the code and *Push my Changes*, but rather than pushing them to the master branch, you would push them to the branch.
+Now you can start to adjust the code and *Push your Changes*, but rather than pushing them to the master branch, you would push them to the branch.

 {{< highlight javascript >}}
 git push origin <branch>